Welcome to Turning Pointe School of Dance

 It is essential for students to receive corrections in class.
 Corrections are made in a positive and affirming way, and help the dancer to understand what they are doing properly, what they are doing incorrectly, and how they can change what theya re doing to achieve the desired result.
 Because dance is a physical sport, some corrections may be hands-on.

-Students in the the Children’s and Elective Division will receive a Certificate of Completion at the end of the year and a recommended placement for the next year.
+Students in the the Recreational Division will receive a Certificate of Completion at the end of the year and a recommended placement for the next year.
 Training Division students are evaluated annually in May and receive a written evaluation.

 At any time during the year parents may communicate with their child’s teacher through email or may request a conference.